Is Athens Safe for Tourists? The Answer May Surprise You, and Here Is Exactly What Happened to Me.

 First of all, the title of this article may make you think that this is some rant where some blogger complains about something that made him pissed.

 It is not.
 Well, maybe part of it, but just a tiny part. handy give you some really useful safety advice.

 Athens is lovely in many aspects and areas (like Plaka), and it is still one of the most beautiful capitals in Europe.
 However, tourist areas have cases of scammers.
 We wrote a special article about Europe’s most creative (but widespread) scams.

-(And why are good hotels for discounted prices in dingy places not always a good idea if you want to stay safe.)
+(And why hotels for discounted prices in dingy places may not be a good idea if you want to stay safe.)